 Sam Phillips spent lots of money to promote Lewis' song "Whole Lotta Shakin' Goin' On" but the gamble paid off.
 The song went to number one on the country and the R&B charts and reached #3 on the Billboard pop charts.

 I was a teenager when Lewis released this pumpin' piano classic.
-Words cannot explain my excitement as I walked into a Junior High School dance and heard "Come on over Baby, Whole lotta Shakin' goin' on" playing over the speaker system.
+Words cannot express my excitement as I walked into a Junior High School dance and heard "Come on over Baby, Whole lotta Shakin' goin' on" playing over the speaker system.

 Little did I know that nearly a half century later this song would be selected for permanent preservation at the Library of Congress.
 See more information below.